Sultanganj, Malda: Demographics

 According to the 2011 Census of India, Sultanganj had a total population of 21,149, of which 10,639 (50%) were males and 10,513 (50%) were females.
 Population in the age range 0–6 years was 3,932.
 The total number of literate persons in Sultanganj was 17,217 (51.50% of the population over 6 years).

 Education

 Kaliachak College was established at Sultanganj in 1995.
 Affiliated with the University of Gour Banga, it offers honours courses in Bengali, English, Arabic, education, history, political science, geography, zoology, economics, philosophy, general courses in arts and science, and a basic course in computer education.

-Sultanganj Asylum for Mentally Retarded Persons was established in 2006.
+Tufanganj Mental Hospital was established in 2006.
 It is a Bengali-medium coeducational institution.
 It has facilities for teaching from class I to class IV.

 Mazhar-Ul-Ulum High Madrasa is a Bengali-medium coeducational institution established in 1970.
 It has facilities for teaching from class V to class XII.
 It has a library with 797 books, and 11 computers for teaching and learning purposes.